splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-fargate.rst

 ``ecs_observer`` configuration
 --------------------------------

-Use extension Amazon Elastic Container Service Observer (ecs_observer) in your custom configuration to discover metrics targets in running tasks, filtered by service names, task definitions and container labels. ecs_observer is currently limited to Prometheus targets and requires the read-only permissions below.
+Use the extension Amazon Elastic Container Service Observer (``ecs_observer``) in your custom configuration to discover metrics targets in running tasks, filtered by service names, task definitions and container labels. ``ecs_observer`` is currently limited to Prometheus targets and requires the read-only permissions below.
 You can add the permissions to the task role by adding them to a customer-managed policy that is attached to the task role.

 .. code-block:: yaml